ArcingFirehawk/My-THM-Write-Ups/Room05/Write-Up.md

 15. `whoami` and `sudo -l` to see what commands the "www-data" user could execute.
 16. `sudo bash -i` to get root access.
-17. Moved to /root, `ls` and found the final ingredient.
+17. Moved to "/root", `ls`, and found the final ingredient.
    ![](https://github.com/ArcingFirehawk/My-THM-Write-Ups/blob/main/Room05/Screenshots/08.png)

 ## Learned